odinguden/Prosjekt-IDATA2304-Gruppe-16/protocol.md

 ## Connection and state

-TODO - is your communication protocol connection-oriented or connection-less?
-Is it stateful or stateless?
 Our solution is Connection-Oriented because:
 The use of TCP  sockets is a clear indication of a connection-oriented approach.
 TCP, unlike UDP , requires the establishment of a connection before data is transmitted.